jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 Dan: Chaotic, impulsive, unique

 Pig: Sensitive, raving, professor

+RR: Love it.
+Thanks you for the chat.

 <br><br>

 _Catch Pig&Dan at the Burdekin on Saturday.
 Details [here](https://bit.ly/2KTkXfC).
 'Give' is available now on [Beatport](https://www.beatport.com/release/give-ep/2315538)_